برجاء الإنتظار ...

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
-It allows continued monitoring of the benefit/risk balance of the medicinal product.
+It allows continued monitoring of the benefit / risk balance of the medicinal product.
+Healthcare professionals are asked to report any suspected adverse reactions.

 No data are available on overdosage with Nebilet.